frieda566/FlashPlay/markdowns/documention.md

 The last steps focused on final touch-ups, such as implementing a method in main.py to ensure that all popup windows follow the same design scheme as the rest of the application.
 In addition, I created a fallback mechanism to return to the main menu whenever an AttributeError occurs.
 Finally, I added more comments throughout the code to improve readability.

+## AI usage
+- if there were errors - we pasted the error in Chat GPT / GitHub Copilot to understand the error and get ideas for a possible solution
+- in cases of Exception - to make sure we got the right one
+- we used AI to improve the formatting of our code - for instance - if functions are in the right order or if some part wasn't necessary for the flow
+- we used AI to get some pitches on meaningful comments - to make our code better understandable